slatedocs/slate/source/index.md

 # iFrame

-##iFrame API calls
+##iFrame URL calls

-In order to call our API through an iFrame, you must first obtain a user token.
+In order to call certain pages of our site through an iFrame, you must first obtain a user token.
 It's a two-step process.

 1. Get a user token by curling the token endpoint with the access token.
 2. Append the user token along with user info in the url.